 There was a time when legal marketing campaigns consisted of not much more than “word of mouth” to attract new clients.
 While a referral from friends or family remains a popular way to find a lawyer, things have changed a bit with the introduction of digital marketing through channels like social media platforms and Google Ads.
-In 2019, 34% of people combined found lawyers by researching a firm’s website or through organic search with an online search engine.
+In the past year, 34% of people combined found lawyers by researching a firm’s website or through organic search with an online search engine.

 Digital content marketing methods cover a few avenues for you to explore and fine-tune, driving ideal clients to your firm.
 It’s more important now than ever as people begin to do their own research for law practices to serve their needs.
 You can take advantage of these five lawyer marketing strategies, allowing your law firm to stay competitive at every opportunity.